HTML Background Image

 }

-The background-attachment property is used to determine whether a background image scrolls with the rest of the page or remains fixed in place.
-It accepts three values: scroll, fixed, and local.
+The background-attachment property controls whether a background image scrolls with the content or remains fixed.

 Styling Background Images in CSS